HoseinSatari/payStar/README.md

 # PayStar TestProject - Hossein Sattari

-A simple store project to perform payment operations in Paystar.
+A simple store for testing payment APIs in Paystar.

 ## Steps to use this project